eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 An Wallet Unit lifecycle begins when the User installs a component part of a valid Wallet Solution to their User device (see [Section 6.2](#62-trust-throughout-a-wallet-solution-lifecycle); the Wallet Unit status is **installed**.
-Once an EUDI Wallet Unit establishes communication with other components that are part of the Wallet Solution, is activated, and is issued a Wallet Unit Attestation (WUA) by an EUDI Wallet Provider, it is in an **operational** state.
+Once a Wallet Unit establishes communication with other components that are part of the Wallet Solution, is activated, and is issued a Wallet Unit Attestation (WUA) by an Wallet Provider, it is in an **operational** state.
 In this state, the User manages the Wallet Unit, which may involve:

 - The Wallet Provider updating the Wallet Unit,